mit-plv/timl/impl/README.md

      Install Ruby.
 Make sure command 'ruby' is in current PATH.

   2. Install SML/NJ.
 Make sure command 'sml' and 'ml-build' is in current PATH.
+     On Ubuntu, use this command to install all necessary components of SML/NJ: apt-get install smlnj libsmlnj-smlnj ml-yacc ml-ulex

   3. Use 'make' to build TiML, or use './test.sh' to build and test on files in 'examples' sub-directory.